Philanthropy at Green Meadow

 Development Committee members support the school in a variety of ways: by sharing fundraising messaging in class meetings as a Development Champion; sending emails to your class during the Annual Growth & Renewal Fund campaign drive; coordinating a Fall Fair activity; soliciting for sponsorships or auction items for the Annual Benefit & Auction; managing one small part of the Annual Benefit event; promoting the Shop to Give Program; and of course, by making financial gifts.

 We ask you to remember that the ultimate objective of the various fundraising activities undertaken by the Green Meadow community is to ensure that our children today and many future generations of children can enjoy the singularly unique benefits of a Waldorf Education.

-We are grateful to our Development Committee Co-Chairs, Amy O’Brien and Andrew Miller, who return to lead us for a third year; to Nick Wheeler, who is chairing our Annual Growth & Renewal Fund; and the Steering Committee members of our Annual Benefit & Auction.
+We are grateful to our Development Committee Chairs, our Annual Growth & Renewal Fund chair; and the Steering Committee members of our Annual Benefit & Auction.
 All energies are welcomed and appreciated!

-If you would like to get more involved through volunteering, sponsoring, or if you have a business you would like to connect with us for Shop to Give, please contact Lynne Wu, Director of Development, at 845.356.2514 x304 or Averi Lohss, Development Coordinator at x301.
+If you would like to get more involved through volunteering, sponsoring, or if you have a business you would like to connect with us for Shop to Give, please contact Lynne Wu, Director of Community Engagement & Philanthropy, at 845.356.2514 x304 or Averi Lohss, Development Coordinator at x301.